Sexual and Gender Based Misconduct Policy

 FORMAL INVESTIGATION AND DETERMINATION

-A request for a formal investigation of an allegation of sexual assault or sexual misconduct should be addressed to the Title IX Coordinator.
-After conducting intake meetings and weighing the initial complaint and evidence provided, the Title IX Coordinator will determine whether a formal investigation is the appropriate resolution path.
-This decision will be made by the Title IX Coordinator in the exercise of his/her reasonable discretion.
-If the decision is made not to investigate a complaint, the Complainant has the right to appeal as described in the Appeal section below.
+After conducting intake meetings and weighing the initial complaint and evidence provided, the Title IX Case Manager will inform the Title IX Coordinator of the appropriate resolution path.
+If the decision is made not to formally investigate a complaint, the Complainant has the right to appeal as described in the Appeal section below.

-The Complainant has the right to withdraw the complaint in writing at any time, although if the University believes a violation of this policy has occurred, it may be required by law to, or may decide in its discretion to, continue the investigation on its own.
+The Complainant has the right to withdraw the complaint in writing at any time, however, the University has the right to continue the investigation on its own.

 Once a complaint has been filed and a formal investigation deemed appropriate, the following procedure will be followed: